One of the greatest perks of life as a Barefoot Writer is the ability to work from anywhere.

 And while it’s an extreme perk that all these locations can be your office for the day, there is one big downside: They all use a free public Wi-Fi network.

-So what can you do to make sure your network stays protected all the time?
+So what can you do to make sure you keep a secure internet connection on public Wi-Fi?

 Visit Sites Where You Don’t Need a Password

 The simple approach is to watch where you go on the internet while connected to public Wi-Fi.
 If you only go to review sites, look at statistics, and read blogs, it doesn’t matter if you’re on an open Wi-Fi connection.
 These aren’t secure sites that require you to put in personal information.